Waterwolf/TheCafebabeExperiment/README.md

 #Compiling the project

-To compile the project, you will need scala and ASM-all libraries.
+To compile the project, you will need scala, scopt and ASM-all libraries.

 #Using CommandTools